 - Mix these ingredients by hand until all the dry bits are incorporated

-After our autolyse has finished break up the stiff levain on top of the dough, pour about half of the remaining warm water on top to help dissolve things.
+After the autolyse, break up the stiff, ripe levain on top of the dough.
+Pour about half of the remaining warm water on top to help it dissolve while mixing.